 - To develop professional skills and attitude in the interest of the students learning environment.

-- To grduate from this institution posesssing those skills to help secure at minimum entry level employment.
+- To graduate from this institution possessing those skills to help secure at minimum, entry level employment.

 - To successfully enforce the knowledge of the laws and rules regulating California.